 Nothing warms up the kitchen and adds aroma to the house like a pot of simmering soup.
 Beginning cooks and professional chefs alike can combine vegetables and basic spices along with a fish or meat of your choice to provide satisfying flavors.

 Soups date back to thousands of years before Christ.
-Requiring less heat than frying or baking, boiling became a common form of cooking as soon as water-proof vessels existed, probably in the from of clay bowls.
-Early cooks discovered boiling all parts of the animal and vegetables in the same pot, created savory soup.
+Requiring less heat than frying or baking, boiling became a common form of cooking as soon as water-proof vessels existed, probably in the form of clay bowls.
+As a consequence, early cooks discovered boiling all parts of the animal and vegetables in the same pot, created a savory soup.

-Condensed soup was invented in 1897 by a chemist at the Campbell’s Soup Company.
+A condensed soup was invented in 1897 by a chemist at the Campbell’s Soup Company.
 Today, Campbell’s tomato, cream of mushroom and chicken noodle soups are the most popular.
-According to Campbell’s, Americans buy almost 2 billion cans of soup every year.
+According to Campbell’s, Americans buy almost 2 billion cans every year.
 On average, American consumers stock six cans Campbell’s soups in their pantries at all times.

-In the 1990s, Campbell’s and other commercial soup producers, began making ready-to-eat soups that can be heated on the stove or in the microwave without liquids being added.
+In the 1990s, Campbell’s and other commercial producers began making ready-to-eat soups that can be heated on the stove or in the microwave without liquids being added.

-While most of us find these soups tasty, there is no substitute for a homemade pot.
+While most of us find these tasty, there is no substitute for a homemade pot.

-Stock is the starting point to soup.
-Stock is made by simmering bones, left over pieces of meat and vegetables, and a variety of spices for several hours.
+The stock is the starting point to a soup.
+Simmer bones, left over pieces of meat and vegetables, and a variety of spices for several hours to make stock.
 Remove the solid pieces and you have your stock.
-Stocks can be frozen and stored indefinitely.
-One suggestion is to freeze stock in ice cube trays then transfer the cubes to freezer bags.
-You now have premeasured amounts of stock.
+Freeze stock to store it indefinitely.
+In addition, One suggestion is to freeze stock in ice cube trays then transfer the cubes to freezer bags.
+You now have pre-measured amounts of stock.

 Once you have your stock, choose a meat or fish to add to the pot.
-Typically you add chicken to a chicken stock or beef to beef stock but there is no right or wrong when in comes to soup — tasty soups can be made when mixing meats.
+Typically, chicken is added to a chicken stock or beef to beef stock but there is no right or wrong when it comes to soup — tasty soups can be made when mixing meats.